-4.3.6 Analysis of glass transition and clustered water
+43.6 Analysis of glass transition and clustered water

 The amount water absorbed by the rubber during exposure is an important indicator on the service life a rubber component.
-All the known techniques for the analysis of water in polymers give the information only of the total water present in a polymer [44,45].
+All the known whiques for the analysis of water in polymers give the information only of the total water present in a polymer [44,45].
 But the form in which water exists in a rubber matrix is very important.
 Clustered form of water is responsible for the loss in the dielectric properties of rubbers.
 Estimation of the amount of water trapped in the rubber matrix is an indication of the period of exposure.
 In a practical situation this information will enable the prediction of the remnant service life.
 In the course of present work a study was carried out on the amount of clustered water in neoprene rubber.
 Rubber samples are prepared with the formulation 711.
-The composition additionally contained 30 pphr GPF carbon black.
-MDSC technique has been investigated for the analysis.
-This technique as has been discussed in chapter 2, resolves the total heat flow associated with a thermal event to heat capacity dependent component (reversible heat flow) and kinetic component (non reversible component).
-Reversible heat flow signal has a melting endotherm as the clustered form only will show the melting cluster increases but the melting event is complete in all cases sharply at 0 °C. A red lead cured sample soaked in salt water for 4 years in salt water(3.5%Nacl) at ambient condition has been studied.
-Results are plotted in Fig.4.39
+The composition dditionally contained 30 pphr GPF carbon black.
+MDSC technique has ^{been} investigated for the analysis.
+This technique as has been discussed in dapter 2, resolves the total heat flow associated with a thermal event to heat capacity dependent component (reversible heat flow) and kinetic component (non reversible component).
+Reversible heat flow signal has a ^{Melting} endotherm as the clustered form only will show the melting transition, while total heat flow includes both the kinetic component as well of the freely absorbed water, being only absorbed on the surface of the polymer in a single layer and forms hydrogen bond with the polymer atoms rather than with other water molecules as would be necessary for the water to freeze, water in clusters, however can form ice crystals when the temperature is if lowered sufficiently MDSC analysis has been used for the determining the total heat flow, reversible heat flow and heat capacity of the sample rubber.
+Measurements have been carried out on water soaked sample together with dry control samples.
+Results presented in Fig. 4.37 are MDSC thermograph of a sample soaked in water at 40°Cfor 3 days.
+Reversible heat flow signal shows two major thermal events